pymoso/PyMOSO/README.md

 Cooper K, Hunter SR, Nagaraj K (2018) Bi-objective simulation optimization on integer lattices using the epsilon-constraint method in a retrospective approximation framework.

-### Install from source, MacOSX and Linux
+### Install from source
 1. Install Python 3.7+ from https://www.python.org/.
 You should be able to type `python` and `pip` into the terminal.
-Depending on your system it may be `python3` and `pip3`
+Depending on your system it may be `python3` and `pip3` instead.
 1. Download the project either from https://github.rcac.purdue.edu/HunterGroup/pychn/releases or using `git clone git@github.rcac.purdue.edu:HunterGroup/pychn.git`.
-1. Install wheel, numpy, and docopt.
+1. Navigate to the project folder you to and build the binary wheel.
+The packages docopt, numpy should be installed automatically, but we will install them explicitly.
 `pip install wheel numpy docopt`
-1. Navigate to the project folder you downloaded previosly and build the binary wheel.
 `python setup.py bdist_wheel`
 1. Install the wheel.
 `pip install dist/pychn-0.1.0-py3-none-any.whl`

-### Install using pip
+### Install from PyPI
 *not yet available*
 `pip install pychn`